Louis-Aime/Milesian-calendar/Milesian-Locale/README.md

 MilesianDateProperties.js is used.

+## UnicodeJulianFormat.js
+This package is structured in the same way as UnicodeMilesianFormat.js Take benefit of the Unicode calendar environment and propose a Julian calendar string elaboration routine using the CLDR.
+### julianFormatToParts
+A method to Intl.DateTimeFormat, with the same effect than .formatToParts, but the parts will be of the Julian calendar date.
+### julianFormat
+A method to Intl.DateTimeFormat, with the same effect than .format, but yields the string of a Julian calendar date.

+JulianDateProperties.js (in Misc_Date_Properties) is used.

 see [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toLocaleString]
-for details on Locale and Options passed to Intl.DateTimeFormat ()
+for details on Locale and Options passed to Intl.DateTimeFormat ().

 ## UnicodeTester.html, UnicodeTester.js
-A simple demonstration page that uses the above functions and enables it to understand how Unicode calendars are displayed
+A simple demonstration page that uses the above functions and enables it to understand how Unicode calendars are displayed, and to see / control a number of bugs.

 ## Installation
 Require:
 * Basic_Common
+* Misc_Date_Properties (only JulianDateProperties.js)

 1. Extract Basic_Common into a directory of your computer.
 You may extract all, it does not matter.
+1. Extract JulianDateProperties.js from Misc_Date_Properties.
+You may extract all files, it does not matter.
 1. Extract this directory and into the same directory.
 1. Launch "UnicodeTester" in our browser, and enjoy.